golju/dynamic-dictionary/README.md

     "Never gonna make": "you cry",
     "Never gonna run around": "and desert you",
     "Never gonna say": "goodbye",
-    "Never gonna tell a lie": "and hurt you"
+    "Never gonna tell": "a lie and hurt you"
 }
 ```
 :white_check_mark: From composition of `std::vector and std::map`: